bazaarvoice/emodb/docker/README.md

 Also, to speed things up, you can try skipping tests.
 I usually do ` -DskipTests -DskipITs` and then watch in awe as Maven proceeds to run all of the tests anyway.

 ### build Emodb local image and Cassandra
-Emodb based on the built previosly image but with different tag to use it localy.
+Emodb based on the built previously image but with different tag to use it on local machine.
 Cassandra based on the official image, but in order to supply our own `cassandra.yml` configuration, we have to "inherit" the official build.
 Again, running from `$GITROOT`:

 ```bash